masashitanimura/2.0/pages/api/listInboundStreams.md

   - audio – stats about the audio portion of the stream

+    - aveAudioBitRate - The average bitrate of the audio frames from the start of the stream
-    - bytesCount – Total amount of audio data received
+    - bytesCount - Total amount of audio data received
     - codec - The name of the audio codec
     - codecNumeric - Code used for internal use only
+    - currAudioBitRate - The bitrate of the last audio frame received when calling the command
     - droppedBytesCount - The number of video bytes lost
-    - droppedBytesCount – The number of audio bytes lost
     - droppedPacketsCount – The number of lost audio packets
     - packetsCount – Total number of audio packets received